Atlantis: Ancient versions

 In order to give his account of Atlantis verisimilitude, Plato mentions that the story was heard by Solon in Egypt, and transmitted orally over several generations through the family of Dropides, until it reached Critias, a dialogue speaker in Timaeus and Critias.
 Solon had supposedly tried to adapt the Atlantis oral tradition into a poem (that if published, was to be greater than the works of Hesiod and Homer).
 While it was never completed, Solon passed on the story to Dropides.
 Modern classicists deny the existence of Solon's Atlantis poem and the story as an oral tradition.

 Instead, Plato is thought to be the sole inventor or fabricator.

 Hellanicus of Lesbos used the word "Atlantis" as the title for a poem published before Plato, a fragment of which may be Oxyrhynchus Papyrus 11, 1359.
-This work only describes the Atlantides (the daughters of Atlas), however, and has no relation to Plato's Atlantis account.
+This work only describes the Atlantides, the daughters of Atlas, and has no relation to Plato's Atlantis account.

 In the new era, the third century AD Neoplatonist Zoticus wrote an epic poem based on Plato's account of Atlantis.
 Plato's work may already have inspired parodic imitation, however.
 Writing only a few decades after the Timaeus and Critias, the historian Theopompus of Chios wrote of a land beyond the ocean known as Meropis.
 This description was included in Book 8 of his Philippica, which contains a dialogue between Silenus and King Midas.
 Silenus describes the Meropids, a race of men who grow to twice normal size, and inhabit two cities on the island of Meropis: Eusebes (Εὐσεβής, "Pious-town") and Machimos (Μάχιμος, "Fighting-town").

 He also reports that an army of ten million soldiers crossed the ocean to conquer Hyperborea, but abandoned this proposal when they realized that the Hyperboreans were the luckiest people on earth.
 Heinz-Günther Nesselrath has argued that these and other details of Silenus' story are meant as imitation and exaggeration of the Atlantis story, by parody, for the purpose of exposing Plato's ideas to ridicule.